 GSK employs 1,700 people across four locations in Ireland – Dungarvan, Cork, Sligo and Dublin.
 In Cork, GSK produces active ingredients for a range of medicines to treat disorders such as cancer, diabetes and HIV while in Dungarvan, a variety of ‘over-the-counter’ pharmacy and oral care products are made, including Panadol, Poligrip and Polident.

-The fund is open for online applications from Cork between 5th November – 7th December 2018.
-A strict judging process will follow and we will announce the successful applicants by January 2019.
+The fund is open for online applications from Dungarvan between 8 May – 19 July 2019.
+A strict judging process will follow and we will announce the successful applicants later in the year.

 Criteria for funding